-And that is why I love this sweet potato dip recipe.
+And that is why I love this sweet potato hummus recipe.

-I love taking different flavors and making new hummus recipes, like my avocado hummus recipe and this black bean hummus recipe too.
+Hummus is great, isn’t it?
+I like taking different flavors and making new hummus recipes, like my avocado hummus recipe and this black bean hummus recipe.
 What can I say?
 I love creative hummus recipes.
-Okay, okay…I love EATING hummus recipes 😉
+Okay, okay…I love EATING hummus recipes 🙂

 HOW TO MAKE SWEET POTATO HUMMUS